- International Students

 - Once the official offer letter has been received, you must complete the On-Campus Employment Offer Form.

-- You must complete and submit the on-campus employment offer form to the Office of International and Cultural Affairs (OICA) for processing.
+- You must complete and submit the on-campus employment offer form to International Affairs (IA) for processing.

-- When your on-campus employment form has been approved by the OICA, you will receive an email from email@example.com to pick up your on-campus employment form.
+- When your on-campus employment form has been approved by IA, you will receive an email from firstname.lastname@example.org to pick up your on-campus employment form.

 - Use your on-campus employment form to begin applying for a social security number with the SSN office.

 - The Career Opportunities and Employer Relations Office (COER) is dedicated to helping students and alumni find part-time and full-time employment.

 - To learn more about available on-campus employment opportunities, please visit: http://career.mst.edu/ or visit the COER office on the third floor of Norwood Hall.